-As per 1-day time decay, the touchpoints within one day before the conversion have 50% credit, and those within 2 days before conversion get 25% credit of the conversion.
+As per 1-day time decay, the touchpoints within one day before the conversion have 50% credit, and those within two days before the conversion get 25% credit of the conversion.

 Like the last model, this model also gives more credit to the touchpoints closer to the conversion.

-The difference between this model and the previous model is that the touchpoints within the last 7 days of the conversion get 50 credits for the conversion.
+The difference between this model and the previous model is that the touchpoints within the last seven days of the conversion get 50% credit.
 The touchpoints 14 days before the conversion get 25% credit.

-The stats Facebook shows you depend on the model you pick in the settings.
+The result stats that Facebook shows you depend on the model you pick in the settings.